 Log URL format in the Google Cloud Platform Console

 See the following sample URL for an example of the log URL format in the GCP Console:

 Reading logs in the console

-To view logs written by apps running in the flexible environment, use the Logs Viewer.
+To view logs written by apps running in the standard environment, use the Logs Viewer.